 - Is my business model flawed?

-Based on your answers, you should be able to determine your next steps, whether that’s just taking a short break, restructuring your company so you have more help or selling to someone else.
+Based on your answers, you should be able to determine your next steps.
+Whether that’s taking a short break, restructuring your company and seeking support, or selling it to someone else.

 4. You receive an offer you can’t refuse

-You may not have been planning to sell your business, but the offer is so good that you simply cannot ignore it.
-Take the time to do your due diligence and make sure the deal is as good as it seems.
+You weren’t planning to sell your business, but you may receive an offer that is generous, and you don’t want to ignore.
+Take time to do your due diligence and make sure the deal is as good as it seems.